 Note: The size of the cracks is governed by the thickness of the product…bigger cracks on thicker layers, smaller cracks from thin coats.

-Try to keep your brush strokes aligned in one direction.
+Try to keep your brush strokes aligned in one direction, this will give you a better end result.
 I painted mine vertically.

 5) Allow this to dry thoroughly.
 Overnight is best.